prebuy-ai/ORDER-ROUTING/extensions/location-routing-by-properties/README.md

 This function requires:
 - Shopify Plus plan (for custom order routing location rules)
-- Line items with `_Location ID` properties set at the storefront/cart level
+- Line items with `_locationId` properties set at the storefront/cart level
 - Valid location IDs that correspond to actual store locations